Old Carlisle

-Old Carlisle is a village in the civil parish of Westward in the Cumberland unitary authority area of Cumbria, England.
-It is located by the River Waver, and was originally a part of Cumberland before the reorganisation of local government in 1974.
+Old Carlisle is a settlement in the civil parish of Westward in the Cumberland unitary authority area of Cumbria, England.
+It is located by the Wiza Beck, and was originally a part of Cumberland before the reorganisation of local government in 1974.

 Roman fort

 During the Roman times, Old Carlisle was home to a Roman fort.
 It has been dated back to the 2nd century AD, and was destroyed and rebuilt in 296 AD.